spaterson84/data-cleaning/CodeBook.md

 - The columns identify the activity, subject id, and the features labels.

-- The features labels are the same as the in the original data set to allow easy comparison.
+- The features labels are the same as in the original data set to allow easy comparison.

 - As in the original dataset, the features are normalized and bounded within [-1,1].